dna-storage/ncomm-file-preview/README.md

 # System Requirements

 ## Hardware Requirements
-This code requires only a standard computer with enough RAM and compute power to support the needed operations.
+This code will run on a standard computer with modest RAM and compute speed.
+However, some aspects of the analysis, such as the clustering analysis we perform, are greatly sped-up by access to a high performance computing system.
+Details can be found in the associated repositories, namely github.com/dna-storage/preview-cluster.git.

 ## Software Requirements
 ### OS Requirements